 As the number of doctors opting for private work increases so does the standard of training required for a competitive edge.
 Foundation training is, therefore, a necessary but not necessarily sufficient step towards a successful career in aesthetic medicine.

 If you are thinking of taking a foundation day in aesthetics, make sure that you choose a training academy that can offer you further training and support afterward.
 If you’re interested in changing career to aesthetics, the full Level 7 (postgraduate) qualification in Injectables may be more suitable.
+We also offer courses in skin rejuvenation practices such as chemical peel training.

 There are three main limitations to foundation training: